SeanDS/dcc/docs/source/cli.rst

 .. program:: dcc archive

-Archive remote DCC record data locally.
+Archive remote DCC records locally using DCC numbers listed in file.

-:option:`DCC_NUMBER <dcc archive DCC_NUMBER>` should be a DCC record designation with optional version such as ``D040105`` or ``D040105-v1``.
+Each DCC number in :option:`SRC <dcc archive SRC>` should be a DCC record designation with optional version such as 'D040105' or 'D040105-v1'.

-If :option:`DCC_NUMBER <dcc archive DCC_NUMBER>` contains a version and is present in the local archive, it is used unless :option:`--force <dcc archive --force>` is specified.
-If :option:`DCC_NUMBER <dcc archive DCC_NUMBER>` does not contain a version, a version exists in the local archive, and :option:`--ignore-version <dcc archive --ignore-version>` is specified, the latest local version is used.
-In all other cases, the latest record is fetched from the remote host.
+If a DCC number contains a version and is present in the local archive, it is used unless :option:`--force <dcc archive --force>` is specified.
+If the DCC number does not contain a version, a version exists in the local archive, and :option:`--ignore-version
+<dcc archive --ignore-version>` is specified, the latest local version is used.
+In all
+other cases, the latest record is fetched from the remote host.

-.. option:: DCC_NUMBER
+.. option:: SRC

     The number for the DCC record to archive.